abenjaminov/jstudios/src/assets/files/quest-system/objectives/objective.md

 ## Description
 This is the building block for any quest, its is here where you can define the logic of the quest. <br>
-To create a Context Objective go to: AssetMenu &rarr; JStudios &rarr; Quest System &rarr; Objectives &rarr; Objective
+To create a Context Objective go to: AssetMenu &rarr; JStudios &rarr; Quest System &rarr; Objectives &rarr; Objective<br>

+For more information see inherited subclass <span class='jdl-questsystem-models-questsystemasset'>`QuestSystemAsset`</span>

 ## Properties
 <div class="public-properties-table">